6 steps and tips to get the best coffee from your drip coffee maker

 When the drip coffee maker is finished dripping, you will recognize this by several ways: the jug is NEARLY full, the sound has stopped, and the water tank is empty.
-There may still be some water in the filter cone, so don't remove the cone until the dripping is nearly finished (about 1 or 2 more minutes).
+There may still be some water in the filter cone, so don’t remove the cone until the dripping is nearly finished (about 1 or 2 more minutes).

 Wait until you are satisfied the drip coffee maker has stopped brewing before you remove the jug.
 Don’t leave the jug sitting on the hot plate too long, either.
 Why?

 A common mistake of many restaurants is leaving the coffee jug ON the hotplate for too long, sometimes even hours.
 This absolutely kills all of the flavor, and returns the most awful bitter drink imaginable.
 So, don’t forget to turn off the coffee maker!

 Step 6: Serve Immediately